 Polling shows that voters are much more concerned with public safety than in previous election cycles, which has made endorsements from ORCOPS, the statewide political action committee representing rank-and-file police officers, highly coveted.

-And while ORCOPS doesn’t have much money, its members feature prominently in two of the highest profile races on the November ballot: the hotly contested 5th Congressional District battle between incumbent Lori Chavez-DeRemer (R-Ore.) and her challenger, state Rep. Janelle Bynum (D-Happy Valley); and the race for an open attorney general’s seat between state Rep. Dan Rayfield (D-Corvallis) and Will Lathrop, the GOP nominee.
+And while ORCOPS doesn’t have much money, its members feature prominently in two of the highest-profile races on the November ballot: the hotly contested 5th Congressional District battle between incumbent Lori Chavez-DeRemer (R-Ore.) and her challenger, state Rep. Janelle Bynum (D-Happy Valley); and the race for an open attorney general’s seat between state Rep. Dan Rayfield (D-Corvallis) and Will Lathrop, the GOP nominee.

 The ORCOPS president, Portland Police Bureau Sgt.
-Aaron Schmautz, says his PAC board sees enormous distinctions between Bynum and and Rayfield, despite their similar voting records on police issues.
+Aaron Schmautz, says his PAC board sees enormous distinctions between Bynum and Rayfield, despite their similar voting records on police issues.
 (One difference, Schmautz says, is Measure 110, which Bynum originally supported and Rayfield told ORCOPS he voted against.)

-Schmautz says his group is still angry with the reforms Bynum led and what he say has been her unwillingness to compromise.
+Schmautz says his group is still angry with the reforms Bynum led and what he says has been her unwillingness to compromise.
 “I met with her in 2021.
 I tried to tell her the potential problems with these bills,” he says.
 “That session was an overt attack on law enforcement.
-There’s nobody in law enforcement who doesn’t want to hold officers accountable but she really reduced officers’ ability to do their jobs.”
+There’s nobody in law enforcement who doesn’t want to hold officers accountable, but she really reduced officers’ ability to do their jobs.”

 Specifically, Schmautz points to a 2021 bill that narrowed the grounds for traffic stops, which he says means unlicensed or unsafe vehicles get a free pass.
-And, he also says 2021 restrictions on use of tear gas means crowd control officers are more likely to put their hands on protesters, resulting in more arrests and more risk for everybody.
+And he also says 2021 restrictions on use of tear gas means crowd control officers are more likely to put their hands on protesters, resulting in more arrests and more risk for everybody.

 Schmautz says race plays no role in ORCOPS decision to target Bynum, who is Black (the organization released a statement blasting her on Oct.
 10) or its decision to endorse Rayfield, who is white.